How To Calculate Vacancy Rate For Rental Properties (And Reduce It)

 Why is the vacancy rate of a rental property important?

 When looking at potential investments and analyzing deals, it’s helpful to know the market average as well as the property’s historical vacancy rate.
-Whilst some of that vacancy could be due to mismanagement of the current owner or property management company, a high vacancy rate compared to the local market average suggests that there may be issues with the property.
-It could need maintenance work, improvements, or it might be that you will need to reduce the current rent to make it more desirable.
+A high vacancy rate compared to the local market average suggests that there may be issues with the property.
+It could need maintenance work and improvements, or it might be that you will need to reduce the current rent to make it more desirable.

-As a prospective buyer, this potentially is an opportunity to add value to the property, you could decrease the vacancy rate and increase profitability.
-If it’s because the property is undesirable, you could make improvements and increase both the rent rate and decrease vacancies.
-However, it’s also a red flag, especially if you’re a new investor, who doesn’t necessarily have the experience required to make an underperforming property perform.
+As a prospective buyer, this could highlight an opportunity to add value to the property, reduce vacancies, and increase profitability.
+However, it’s also a red flag, especially if you’re a new investor who doesn’t necessarily have the experience required to make an underperforming property perform.

 Another key reason to keep a record of your vacancies is that a low vacancy rate shows good management of your portfolio.
-This can be a helpful supporting metric if you want to approach lenders for refinancing opportunities to grow your portfolio further.
+This can be a helpful real estate metric if you want to approach lenders for refinancing opportunities to grow your portfolio further.

 Landlord Studio has a real-time vacancy rate tracker on our dashboard as well as a vacancy rate report that you can run on your historical data as evidence of your property management capabilities.